Level 3 Certification Procedure

 Prerequisites for attempting Level 3 certification:

-- The candidate must have successfully completed their Level 2 certification BEFORE they can commence their Level 3 certification process.
+- The candidate must have completed their Level 2 certification BEFORE commencing their Level 3 certification process.

-- The candidate will also need to demonstrate proficiency in flying Level 2 rockets with electronic recovery.
+- The candidate must also need to demonstrate proficiency in flying Level 2 rockets with electronic recovery.

-- Prior to beginning construction of an L3 certification project, your project design must be approved by your TAP members.
+- Before beginning construction of an L3 certification project, your project design must be approved by your TAP members.

-- The candidate needs to successfully design, build, fly and recover a rocket using a certified HPR motor in the M-O impulse range.
+- The candidate must successfully design, build, fly and recover a rocket using a certified HPR motor in the M-O impulse range.